19 Ways to Make Your Honeymoon Extra Special

 At the Cary Arms in Devon a romantic meal can be arranged in the hotel’s glass sphere Pod.
 The backdrop is purely of sea and far reaching coastal views of Lyme bay.
 On a clear day, you can see Portland Bill across the bay.
 At night, candles are placed around.
 At Anse Chastanet in St Lucia, couples can have the entire beach to yourselves for the Ultimate Private Castaway dinner.

-Megan Parkinson of Journey Latin America says: “Our top tip would be to book a surprise romantic experience for your fiancée.
+Megan Parkinson of Journey Latin America says: “Book a surprise romantic experience for your fiancée.
 This could be a tango lesson, a special cooking class, a massage or even an Inca blessing.
 Just a little something extra to make your trip even more special.”

 Katy Pannell from Audley Travel advises: “Wherever you go on honeymoon, try to book a really nice restaurant for the last night.
 Not only will you finish your trip off in style, you’ll also have something to look forward to rather than being sad your honeymoon is almost over.”